 This ToR shall be continued in the next year and addressed in more detail.
-It is recommended to rephrase this ToR to "review the role of local stakeholder inclusion and local ownership in the aquaculture production chain".
+It is recommended to rephrase this ToR from "review the role of local stakeholder inclusion and local ownership in the aquaculture production chain" to "Examine how stakeholder inclusion and ownership influences aquaculture".
+It is recommended to: